waynchi/DopamineAPI_iOS-Client/README.md

 <br>
 ##1.4) Now run your app!
 <!-- Do they need any special instructions for where to look to see the http response?
 Is there some way to read the console from thier laptop? is it ok if they use a vertual device on thier laptop? -->
 When you initialize your app for the first time, the API will record that you created a new 'version' and 'build'.
-Check them out on your [devloper Dashboard](http://dev.usedopamine.com/).
+Check them out on your [developer Dashboard](http://dev.usedopamine.com/).
 <br><br>
 <hr>
 #2) Track your first event